 There are also market-value CLOs that are less leveraged – typically 3 to 5 times.
 These vehicles allow managers greater flexibility than more tightly structured arbitrage deals.

 CLOs are usually rated by two of the three major ratings agencies and impose a series of covenant tests on collateral managers, including minimum rating, industry diversification, and maximum default basket.

 Still don’t understand?
 Why not have a drink – some champagne perhaps – with friend of LCD Paddy Hirsch while he explains CLOs.

 Loan mutual funds are how retail investors can access the loan market.
 They are mutual funds that invest in leveraged loans.
 These funds – originally known as Prime funds, because they offered investors the chance to earn the Prime interest rate that banks charge on commercial loans – were first introduced in the late 1980s.

-Today there are three main categories of funds:
+Broadly speaking there are three main types of loan funds:

 Daily-access funds: These are traditional open-end mutual fund products into which investors can buy or redeem shares each day at the fund’s net asset value.

 Continuously offered closed-end funds: These were the first loan mutual fund products.
 Investors can buy into these funds each day at the fund’s net asset value (NAV).
 Redemptions, however, are made via monthly or quarterly tenders, rather than each day, as with the open-end funds described above.
 To make sure they can meet redemptions, many of these funds, as well as daily access funds, set up lines of credit to cover withdrawals above and beyond cash reserves.